AqwamCreates/DataPredict/docs/API/Optimizers/RootMeanSquarePropagation.md

 Creates a new optimizer object.
 If there are no parameters given for that particular argument, then that argument will use default value.

 ```
-RootMeanSquarePropagation.new(Beta: number, Epsilon: number): OptimizerObject
+RootMeanSquarePropagation.new(beta: number, epsilon: number): OptimizerObject
 ```

 #### Parameters:

-* Beta: The value that controls the exponential decay rate for the moving average of squared gradients.
+* beta: The value that controls the exponential decay rate for the moving average of squared gradients.

-* Epsilon: The value to ensure that the numbers are not divided by zero.
+* epsilon: The value to ensure that the numbers are not divided by zero.

 #### Returns: